Drawn to the Deep End

-Drawn to the Deep End is a studio album by English indie rock band Gene.
-It was released in March 1997.
+Drawn to the Deep End is the second studio album by English indie rock band Gene.
+It was released in February 1997.
 The album was reissued in double disc deluxe editions containing extra materials on 3 February 2014.

 Critical reception

 Jack Rabid of AllMusic called the album "a total, total knockout", adding "Drawn to the Deep End, as its title implies, is an emotional onslaught, a flood of raw, unfettered, and unfiltered human feeling, an exquisite ebb and flow of earthquakes and temporary serenity" and stating that it was an "early favorite for 1997's LP of the year."